 The Alaska State Library is not a member state of CSLP, but library outlets may join and purchase a copy of the annual themed CSLP programming manual in the CSLP Store for a small fee.
 Visit the CSLP FAQs page and the Rules of Use page for more information.

-The Alaska State Library supports summer reading programs (SRPs) across the state using LSTA federal funds.
-This includes opportunities to plan and share with other libraries, an iRead reading program resource guide, and iREAD Store credit codes for program materials.
-The resource guide contains images, program ideas, reading lists, and reproducibles.
-Credit codes can be redeemed for allowable summer reading program materials according to federal regulations.
+The Alaska State Library supports summer reading programs (SRPs) across the state using IMLS LSTA federal funds.
+This includes opportunities to plan and share with other libraries, webinars, an iRead reading program resource guide with images, program ideas, reading lists, and reproducibles, and an iREAD Store credit for program materials (restricted to allowable costs according to federal regulations).

 Libraries and schools do not have to be eligible for the Public Library Assistance (PLA) Grant to participate.